 - You are ineligible to receive Title IV financial aid until the completion of the trial period and until all admissions requirements are met.

 In addition, Purdue Global requires demonstration of your commitment through completion of academic activity during the third week of the term.
-If you are enrolled in an ExcelTrack program, you are required to opt into your enrollment and complete academic activity prior to the end of the third week of your term.
+If you are enrolled in an ExcelTrack program, you are required to complete academic activity prior to the end of the third week of your term.
 Activity must be completed in the first two weeks if you are an ExcelTrack student enrolled in a 6-week term.
 If you do not meet these requirements, your enrollment will be cancelled.
 Even after this, you may remain conditionally admitted due to outstanding admissions requirements.
 See the Conditional Admission policy.

 Students reapplying for admission will not be eligible for Purdue Global Commitment again.

 If you purchased textbooks for an undergraduate program, you may return them without charge at this point.
 If you purchased textbooks for a graduate program, you will be subject to the return policy of the seller and are encouraged to closely review this policy.

 Purdue Global Commitment may not be available to all students including, but not limited to, nondegree-seeking students, students enrolled in independent model programs within the School of General Education, students enrolled in the School of Aviation, returning students, and students enrolled in graduate programs.

 If you are a first-term student at Purdue Global, you are considered conditionally admitted to the University and will not be fully admitted into your program until all documents required for admission to your program are received and approved.
 As a conditionally admitted student, you are considered nondegree-seeking until you are fully admitted to your program.
 Conditionally admitted students may, however, enjoy all the rights and resources of a fully admitted student and are obliged to uphold all of the University's policies; however, you are not eligible for Title IV federal financial aid while in this conditional status.